vvisvanathan/sitbit/README.md

 - [ ] Create accounts
 - [ ] Create sessions (log in)
-- [ ] Track and view their 'Time Spent Sitting'
+- [ ] Track and view their 'Sit Time'
 - [ ] Track and view their 'Calories Rescued'
 - [ ] Track and view their 'Inactivity Level'
 - [ ] View a dashboard that summarizes their statistics